Wildfire PreparationClick Here for PDF of Wildfire Protection

 When pruning for fire-safety, remove dead or diseased branches and any low-hanging branches that could provide fuel continuity with lower vegetation.
 Remove branches of larger trees up to 6 feet above the ground to reduce fire access to the tree canopy.
 For trees that produce fruits or nuts on low hanging branches, keep trees well pruned of dead branches and free from other fuels.
 To break horizontal and vertical fuel continuity, space trees with low hanging branches far from other trees and buildings.
 Do not plant understory plants below hanging branches.

 If branches are within ten feet of—or actually touching—a structure, these branches may pose a threat by providing a direct channel to structure ignition.
 In areas prone to wildfires, keep tree canopies at least 10 feet from structures.
 In the dormant season, when you are pruning branches to maximize fruit production, also prune branches to keep them 10 feet away from structures.
 This will prevent potential fire hazards and prevent damage from branches brushing against the structure.
 If trees are located closer to buildings in fire-prone areas, make sure trees are well watered, well trimmed and in good health.
-For more information on general pruning guidelines, see CARE - Thinning and Pruning.
+For more information on general pruning guidelines, see CARE - Pruning Edible Trees.

 Branch and Leaf Litter.
 Due to pruning and natural branch dieback, branches or twigs can build up on the ground under and near trees and shrubs.
 From a fire safety standpoint, dead and downed branches and logs should be removed from the ground since they burn longer than leaf or needle litter.
 The long exposure to high temperatures from these types of burning fuels can ignite other vegetation or structures, continuing the spread of fire.

 Leaf and needle litter provide many benefits to a site including erosion control, releasing plant nutrients, providing habitat for beneficial insects and bacteria, and retaining moisture.
 When considering leaf or needle litter, keep proximity in mind.
 We do not recommended removing leaves or needles from an entire property.
-However, in fire-prone areas, raking leaves or needles 3 to 5 feet away from structures may be necessary during the fire season (May-August).
+However, in fire-prone areas, raking leaves or needles 3 to 5 feet away from structures may be necessary during the wildfire season.
 Be sure to rake down to the soil—or down to grass if there is a lawn.
 In these areas, leaves or needles should be raked about one foot away from the outside perimeter of trees or shrubs to reduce the potential for fire moving from the ground into taller vegetation.